2024 New York Giants season

 The Giants had two final chances to try to tie the game but turned the ball over both times.
 First, Daniel Jones was strip-sacked by T.J.
 Watt and then on their next drive, Jones threw an interception to rookie CB Beanie Bishop to officially seal the win for Pittsburgh.

 The Giants lost their third consecutive game and fell to 2-6.
-This is the fifth time in the last six seasons that the Giants started 2-6 or worse in their first eight games.
+This is the seventh time in the last eight seasons that the Giants started 2-6 or worse in their first eight games.

 Week 9: vs. Washington Commanders